SpaceABLE28 SL 100G (full duplex) radiation-resistant optical transceivers

 - Multimode 850 nm wavelength laser

-- Up to 100 m reach on OM3 ribbon fiber
+- Over 100 m reach on OM3 ribbon fiber

 - Standard MT parallel fiber connector